OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-freeze-header.md

 7. Replace `TODO1` with the following code.
 Note:
    - The `Worksheet.freezePanes` collection is a set of panes in the worksheet that are pinned, or frozen, in place when the worksheet is scrolled.
    - The `freezeRows` method takes as a parameter the number of rows, from the top that are to be pinned in place.
-We pass `1`
+We pass `1` to pin the first row in place.

     ```js
     const currentWorksheet = context.workbook.worksheets.getActiveWorksheet();